meetcshah19/Lora-Tracking-IITR/README.md

 4. Generate DevEUI and APP key and register end device.
 5. Now go to Integrations/Webhooks and create a new one.
 Use base url : `http://IP:4000/save_erick_data` and check all events.
 6. Create the webhook.
+7. Go to Payload formatters and add an uplink payload formatter as given in payload_formatter.js.

 This completes the TTN setup.